 Nuts are not the dietary demons doctors once thought.
 There was a time when we were warned to stay away from nuts because they are high in both fat and calories.
-But there is new evidence on nuts and health.
+But nutrition researchers have found evidence on nuts and health that reverses that advice.

-A review of 20 studies has just concluded that people who eat more nuts are less likely to have heart disease, strokes or cancer.
+An earlier review of 20 studies concluded that people who eat more nuts are less likely to have heart disease, strokes or cancer (BMC Medicine, Dec.
+5, 2016).
 They are also less prone to premature death from lung disease, infections and diabetes.
 Those who ate about an ounce of nuts daily were 29 percent less likely to have coronary heart disease.
 They were also 21 percent less likely to have any type of cardiovascular complications.

 Previous Research on the Health Consequences of Eating Nuts:

-For years dietary dogma warned against lots of delicious foods.
+For years, dietary dogma warned against lots of delicious foods.
 People were supposed to eat brown rice and broccoli and avoid steak, chocolate and nuts.
-But the nutrition nay-sayers might consider eating crow.
+But the nutrition nay-sayers might consider eating crow, if not steak.

 The Mediterranean Diet and Nuts:

 While most of the attention to the PREDIMED study of the Mediterranean diet focused on olive oil, one-third of the participants were eating nuts.
 They did as well as those getting extra olive oil (New England Journal of Medicine, June 21, 2018).
 The nuts these volunteers ate were hazelnuts, almonds and walnuts.

 Physicians and Nurses in Studies: